woctezuma/deep-learning-resources/README.md

 > The course covers the basics of Deep Learning, with a focus on applications.

+-   [France Université Numérique (FUN): Machine learning in Python with `scikit-learn`.][scikit-learn-fun-mooc], by Olivier Grisel et al. (Inria) [[Website]][scikit-learn-web-mooc]

+>  Build predictive models with scikit-learn and gain a practical understanding of the strengths and limitations of machine learning!

 -   [Unige 14x050 / EPFL EE-559: Deep Learning][fleuret-course], by François Fleuret (University of Geneva)

 > This course is a thorough introduction to deep-learning, with examples in the PyTorch framework.